Some of our current projects are listed below:

 Coronal Mass Ejections

-Coronal Mass Ejections (CMEs) are large eruptions of plasma and magnetic field from the Sun which expand out into the solar system at hundreds of kilometers a second.
+Coronal Mass Ejections (CMEs) are large eruptions of plasma and magnetic field from the Sun which expand out into the solar system at hundreds of kilometres a second.
 They can impact the Earth's magnetic field, causing disruptions to satellite systems, GPS and telecommunication networks.
 The diffuse nature of CMEs observed by SOHO/LASCO and STEREO make it difficult to identify their morphology and kinematics.
 We are therefore developing multiscale image processing techniques to study the detailed physics of CMEs.
 By automatically determining the CME front, its kinematics can be studied (height, velocity, acceleration) as well as its morphology (curvature, expansion, rotation).

 Winds of cool stars and exoplanets